 Deafblindness is a very specific and complex disability.
-Very often, many people identified as having multiple disabilities, developmental delay or age-related problems may be deafblind.
+Very often, people identified as having multiple disabilities, developmental delay or age-related problems may be deafblind.
 According to the European Deafblind Indicators study, in 2014 there were over 3 million people with deafblindness in Europe alone, and many of these people are unidentified and do not receive the care they need to ensure a satisfactory degree of autonomy and well-being.

-To this end, the European Deafblind Network has a proposal to solve the problems of early detection: our mobile application “Deafblind detector”.
-This application is a practical way to help any non-expert in deafblindness to detect this condition through the use of descriptors for the different types of deafblindness (congenital, acquired and age-related).
+To this end, the European Deafblind Network has a proposal to solve the problems of early detection: our mobile app “Deafblind detector”.
+This app is a practical way to help any non-expert in deafblindness to detect this condition through the use of descriptors for the different types of deafblindness (congenital, acquired, and age-related).
 Thanks to the data entered in this application, the user will get a test result with the percentage of probability that the person is deafblind and instructions for requesting an assessment.
 From there, if the user wishes, they can request an assessment from the specialised centre in their country.

 On the third screen, if no etiology has been determined, the user will be asked for more information about the moment of onset of visual and hearing loss.
 Thus, the user can choose between congenital, acquired or age-related deafblindness.
 Depending on the set of options chosen, a series of prompts based on the deafblindness descriptors will appear.

 Finally, when the descriptors that best suit the situation of the person being tested have been selected, a final screen will appear indicating the percentage probability that the person has deafblindness.
 If deemed necessary, below the results, the user can enter their details to request a specialised assessment and forward the case to their respective deafblind organisation.